-Having been pleased with my other MagMod system light modifiers, I didn’t even bat an eye when the MagBox hit the market.
+Having been pleased with my other MagMod system light modifiers, I didn’t even bat an eye when the MagBox first hit the market.
 I just bought the MagBox Pro Kit and got everything in one shot.
-Haven't regretted it a bit.
+That kit doesn’t seem to be available anymore.

 I love and recommend MagMod products.
 They may not be the only light modifiers you buy, but they’re valuable to any flash photographer’s kit.